 Alimony can be ordered by a judge.
 If a spouse is facing hardships without financial support, then spousal support may be considered by the judge.
 If you need spousal support, we encourage you to bring this to our attention as soon as possible.
 The deciding factor for spousal support in New York State is whether or not the the spouse in question will be able to maintain himself/herself after the divorce.
 In other words, the law makes it clear a husband, or wife, shouldn’t be forced to live at a level below what they’re used to during the marriage.

 If you and your spouse have retirement savings, this is very important and a huge part of your financial security.
 Divorce can throw a huge wrench into your plans.
+For example, if you had a settlement – with the help of a personal injury lawyer, this settlement could be an issue when facing divorce.
 As a result, it’s good if you speak to our attorneys have your pension plans, 401(k)’s, and other retirement benefits.
 We will fight tooth and nail to ensure you keep as much of your retirement savings as possible.
 Under the New York Domestic Relations Law, it’s law that the defendant spouse is entitled to a share of the retirement plan proceeds.
 In case you were married after a 401k/retirement fund was made, the dependent spouse can’t claim an interest in the funds.
 One of the things we can advise you on, is tax planning when it comes to your 401k.
 Cashing out early can expose you to tax liabilities.
 We can help you negotiate a settlement which allows you to gain ownership in the funds without having to pay immediate taxes.

 This is a very important question.
 Custody is usually divided into two components, physical and legal.
 Physical means where the children live.
 Legal refers to who makes important decisions for the children.
 Both of these custodies can be either joint, or sole.
 In NY, there are laws which calculate child support payments.
 The amount is based on each parent’s income.
 If there’s a judge presiding over your divorce, then the judge has ultimate authority on child support.
 The judge has the option to deviate from the guidelines.